 Release of landfill leachate

-These potential sources can result in exposure pathways through consumption of fish and other aquatic species and recreational activities.
-Surface water used as a source of drinking water is a potential exposure pathway.
-Surface water is used in a greater number of ways than other waters (i.e., groundwater) and therefore represents potential direct exposure routes through dermal contact and water ingestion (see 3.1.1 Drinking Water), and indirect exposure through consumption of fish and shellfish (ITRC, 2021).
+Surface water used as a source of drinking water is another potential exposure pathway.
+Surface water is used in a greater number of ways than other waters (i.e., groundwater) and therefore represents potential direct exposure routes through dermal contact during recreational activities and water ingestion (see 3.1.1 Drinking Water), and indirect exposure through consumption of fish and shellfish (ITRC, 2021).

 Groundwater

 PFAS containing discharges can potentially impact groundwater (NGWA, 2021).
 Groundwater used as a drinking water source is a potential exposure pathway (see 3.1.1 Drinking Water).
-Furthermore, groundwater contaminated with PFAS may have the potential to discharged to surface water (NGWA, 2017) and vice versa.
+Furthermore, groundwater contaminated with PFAS has the potential to discharge to surface water (NGWA, 2017) and vice versa.

 Ambient air and dust